urbanautomaton/urbanautomaton.com/content/blog/2013-01-29-god-objects-and-the-table-of-plenty.markdown

 location info, maybe an image attachment for a profile picture, and before you know it your table is many kilobytes wide.

+### The Table

-For brevity, we will consider a smallish table (albeit one that could probably still use splitting up):
+For brevity, we will consider a smallish table (albeit one that could probably still use splitting up), with timestamps elided:

 ~~~
 > DESC users;